MamounH/CSPD-Graduation-Project/README.md

 # Smart Phone Application For Jordanian Civil Status and Passport Deparment
-## Jordan Univierist of Science and Technology
+## Jordan University of Science and Technology

 ### Introduction
 Our application, GovApp, will provide efficient and faster delivery mechanism for citizen